 “Saturday Night Live?” he asked.
 “I think I’ve heard of it.
 I might have watched it with the kids when they were younger.
 Uh, just a minute, let me talk to Carol.”

 Noam yelled downstairs to his wife.
 "Caroooool!
 It's Bev....
 Bev!
 She's asking if I can be on Sat Night Live.”
 Pause.
 “It’s in New York.
 I said New York!
 What?
 What?”
 Pause.
 “Ok, just a minute."

 "Bev, what would I have to do on the show?
 Would I have to prepare anything?"

-"No, you would just have to show up and play yourself - play it straight.
+"No, you would just have to show up and play yourself.
 Their script will play around you.
 I believe they will also have you on the news section."

 "Ok, just a minute, let me talk with Carol.
 Caarroooool!..."

 “Uh, Bev, Can it be taped somewhere closer?
 And if not, would I have to be there at a specific time?” he asked, and I realized I had my work cut out for me.

 “It would take place at the Saturday Night Live studios in New York”, I replied.
 “In New York City.
 And, ah, no, it's actually a live show.”